 Yes – it’s confusing.
 I wrote a bit more about the difference between WordPress.com and WordPress.org here if you want to dig deeper.

 Imagine you are looking for a place to live.

 Squarespace and WordPress.com are both like buying a condominium.
 You own everything inside your condo.
 You can do whatever you want inside.
 The condo association takes care of the water, electricity, security, and structural issues.
 They even have furnished unit options.
 However, you also have to abide by condo association rules.
-You are limited by their structure and you have to pay extra HOA fees.
+You are limited by their structure, and you have to pay extra HOA fees.

 Self-hosted WordPress is like buying a house.
 You can do anything you want.
-There’s no rules or limitations.
+There are no rules or limitations.
 But you have to take care of everything (or hire someone to take care of it).
 It’s also as cheap or as expensive as you want it to be.
 There’s also a bit more of a learning curve.

 Hosted vs. Self-hosted Platforms

 To judge Squarespace vs. WordPress – we’re going to look at what I think are the primary considerations for most people.
 We’ll look at Squarespace, Self-hosted WordPress, and WordPress.com in each section.